LIFETIME DEAL — LIMITED TIME

 Step 8: Create a Relatable Character

-For example, “You’ve just moved to a new city, and everything feels foreign.
-But there’s excitement in the unknown,” allows readers who’ve experienced change to connect with the story.
+“You’ve just moved to a new city, and everything feels unfamiliar.
+But there’s excitement in the unknown.”

 Step 9: Address Common Challenges in Second-Person Writing